 Peace and Justice Studies

-The Peace and Justice Studies (PJS) Program at Pace University offers a 15-credit interdisciplinary minor focusing on peace-building, social justice, conflict resolution, and sustainability.
+The Peace and Justice Studies (PJS) program at Dyson College examines direct, structural, symbolic and environmental violence; social justice; theories and practice of nonviolence and conflict transformation; conflict resolution techniques including negotiation, mediation and facilitation; and interdisciplinary perspectives on peacebuilding and peacemaking.
 The program reflects our commitment to theory and practice in this interdisciplinary field and is consistent with Pace University’s mission of civic engagement and global citizenship.

 Emily Welty, PhD

 Peace and Justice Studies Program Director

 - BA, NYC